 This command is used to execute a command at a given time of the day.
 Please note that the command will only execute once.
 The following command schedules a job at 2:45 on 11th September 2021

 Using -l option lists all the awaited jobs that need to be executed.

 It is a shorthand for “manual”.
 The man command in Linux is used to display the user manual for every command that may be performed from the terminal.
 It shows a thorough view of the command, including the Name, Synopsis, Description, Options, and Return values, among other things.
 Let's write a manual for touch commands in Linux.

-This command, which stands for "SuperUser Do," (Sudo) lets you do administrative or root-level tasks.
-It is not suggested, however, to use this command on a frequent basis since an error may occur if something goes wrong.
+This command, which stands for "SuperUser Do," (Sudo), lets you do administrative or root-level tasks.
+However, it is not suggested to use this command on a frequent basis since an error may occur if something goes wrong.